shrey16/OpenSpeak/README.md

 ![OpenSpeak Logo](src/openspeak/assets/os_icon.png)

 **OpenSpeak is a free, powerful, and privacy-focused dictation tool that brings seamless voice typing to any application on your Windows PC.
 Powered by OpenAI's Whisper, it offers fast, accurate speech-to-text transcription on your own LOCAL machine.
-This is a FREE SuperWhisper / WhisperType replacement that is platform agnostic.**
+This is a FREE SuperWhisper / WhisperType replacement for Windows.**

 ---